Christine Rice

 "Poetry for the Heart" is a collection of twenty-two free-verse poems that reflect emotions and share experience about writing, creativity, careers, childhood, home, dreams, animals, and more.
 The poems are honest and uplifting, and written with a modern style that is simplistic.

-"My Not-So-Ordinary Life" is an autobiography that tells the author’s life story up to age 28.
+"My Not-So-Ordinary Life" is a memoir that tells the author’s life story up to age 28.
 The book reminisces about her innocent times in childhood, reveals the difficult experiences she faced in adolescence, and shows how she persevered and changed her life as an adult.
-The message of the book is: life has its ups and downs but, ultimately, you will be okay, and maybe even good, in the end.
+The message of the book is: Life has its ups and downs but, ultimately, you will be okay, and maybe even good, in the end.

 "Essays for the Soul" is a collection of thirteen essays about writing, student life, healthy eating, careers, personal finance, education, and more.
-The essays are creatively written and based on thoughtful opinion and life experience.
-Some of the essays are introspective while others are informational.
-Everyone can gain knowledge from the essays.
+These essays are creatively written, and based on thoughtful opinion and life experience.
+Some of the essays are introspective, while others are informational.

 Christine Rice’s tag cloud